 Ski & Gondola Shuttles

-While Banff’s bus networks and services have expanded over the years, they only reach so many destinations in the National Park and do not provide access to neighboring Yoho, Kootenay, or Kananaskis Country.
+While Banff’s bus networks and services have expanded over the years, they only reach many destinations in the National Park and do not provide access to neighboring Yoho, Kootenay, or Kananaskis Country.

 If you have particular hikes or destinations in mind that are not accessible by transit, day trips through one of the many tour companies or private charters may help you reach these more remote areas.
+Radventures offers small group (max 14 guests) guided tours, starting and ending with hotel pick up in Banff, with local interpretation and an amazing guide on hand to answer questions.

 Other Tour Operators in Banff Include:

-Hop On Hop Off
+- Banff Hop On Hop Off

-Buses depart 7 days a week from either the Moose Hotel and Suites on Banff Avenue (7:45AM , 9:30 AM, and 12:15 PM) or The Banff Heritage Train Station (7:50 AM, 9:35 AM, 12:15 PM).
-Just note that the later you depart the fewer places you can explore.
-The buses come back to Banff at 4:55 PM and 6:00 PM.
+Buses depart seven days a week from either the Moose Hotel and Suites on Banff Avenue (7:45 AM, 9:30 AM, and 12:15 PM) or The Banff Heritage Train Station (7:50 AM, 9:35 AM, and 12:15 PM).
+Just note that the later you depart, the fewer places you can explore.
+The buses return to Banff at 4:55 PM and 6:00 PM.
 Book that bus here.

 Should You Rent a Car in Banff?

 It depends.
-If you are visiting Banff and plan to spend your days strolling around Downtown Banff, heading up Sulphur Mountain, hiking Tunnel Mountain and seeing all the top attractions like Lake Louise, Lake Minnewanka, and Two Jack Lake you can easily get around Banff without a car.
+If you are visiting Banff and plan to spend your days strolling around Downtown Banff, heading up Sulphur Mountain, hiking Tunnel Mountain, and seeing all the top attractions like Lake Louise, Lake Minnewanka, and Two Jack Lake, you can easily get around Banff without a car.

 Where Is The Best Place to Stay in Banff Without a Car?